Seteco/Somorrostro/Performance.md

 #### internal plugins

 If netdata is still using a lot of CPU, lower its update frequency.
-Going from per second updates, to once every 2 seconds updates, will cut the CPU resources of all netdata programs **in half**, and will still have very frequent updates.
+Going from per second updates, to once every 2 seconds updates, will cut the CPU resources of all netdata programs **in half**, and you will still have very frequent updates.

 If the CPU of the embedded device is too weak, try setting even lower update frequency.
-Experiment with `update every = 5` or `update every = 10`, until you get acceptable results.
+Experiment with `update every = 5` or `update every = 10` (higher number = lower frequency), until you get acceptable results.